Introduction to Classification Algorithms

 3. Support Vector Machine

 This algorithm plays a vital role in Classification problems, and most popularly, machine learning supervised algorithms.
 It’s an important tool used by the researcher and data scientist.
-This SVM is very easy, and its process is to find a hyperplane in an N-dimensional space data points.
+This SVM is very easy, and its process is to find a hyperplane in an N-dimensional space data point.
 Hyperplanes are decision boundaries which classify the data points.
 All this vector falls closer to the hyperplane, maximize the margin of the classifier.
 If the margin is maximum, the lowest is the generalization error.
 Their implementation can be done with the kernel using python with some training datasets.
 The main target of the SVM is to train an object into a particular classification.
 SVM is not restricted to become a linear classifier.
 SVM is preferred more than any classification model due to their kernel function, which improves computational efficiency.

 Advantage: They are highly preferable for their less computational power and effective accuracy.
 Effective in high dimensional space, good memory efficiency.